HenrikBengtsson/future.apply/README.md

 </table>

 Note that, except for the parallel package, none of these higher-level APIs implement their own parallel backends, but they rather enhance existing ones.
-The foreach framework leverages backends such as [doParallel], [doMC] and [doFuture], and the future.apply framework leverages the [future] ecosystem and therefore backends such as built-in parallel and [future.batchtools].
+The foreach framework leverages backends such as [doParallel], [doMC] and [doFuture], and the future.apply framework leverages the [future] ecosystem and therefore backends such as built-in parallel, [future.callr], and [future.batchtools].

 By separating `future_lapply()` and friends from the [future] package, it helps clarifying the purpose of the future package, which is to define and provide the core Future API, which higher-level parallel APIs can build on and for which any futurized parallel backends can be plugged into.